Cell (Dragon Ball)

 Cell (セル, Seru), later known as Semi-Perfect Cell, Perfect Cell, and Super Perfect Cell, is a fictional character and antagonist in the Dragon Ball manga series created by Akira Toriyama.
-He makes his debut appearance in chapter #361 "The Mysterious Monster, Finally Appears!!", first published in Weekly Shōnen Jump on 16 February 1992.
+He made his debut in chapter #361, "The Mysterious Monster, Finally Appears!!", first published in Weekly Shōnen Jump on 16 February 1992.

 Created by Doctor Gero, a main member of the Red Ribbon Army, Cell is an evil artificial life form created using the DNA and cells from several significant strong characters in the series.
 He travels back in time from an alternate timeline to become a perfect being and defeat Goku.

 Creation and conception

 Norio Wakamoto has been Cell's Japanese voice actor in every single piece of Dragon Ball media.

 After Kazuhiko Torishima, Toriyama's former editor during Dr. Slump and early Dragon Ball, expressed dissatisfaction with first Androids #19 and #20 and later Androids #17 and #18 as villains, Toriyama created Cell.
 Toriyama has expressed some kind of regret regarding the design of Cell, calling it tedious to draw all the little spots on his body.
 In addition, he did not initially plan for the character to be able to transform, but gave him this ability after his then-current editor Yū Kondō described Cell as "ugly."
 Toriyama intended for Cell's second form to last longer than it did; Kondō found the form to be silly and urged him to hasten the first appearance of the next transformation.

 Norio Wakamoto is the Japanese voice of Cell and revealed that when he voiced the forms of Cell, the first form was monster-like, he used a raspy voice which he said was a pain.
 He toned it down for the second, and by the final form, he was able to perform comfortably.

 In the English Funimation dub, Cell is voiced by Dameon Clarke.
 Clarke considers Cell one of his more "fun and entertaining" characters.
 Clarke said that he based the voice of Perfect Cell off of Terence Stamp's General Zod from Superman II.
 Sometime around the release of Resurrection 'F', in which Frieza returned, Clarke said he began receiving questions about a film featuring Cell's return, which he supported.